olliepalmer/parallel-worlds-course/README.md

 The course will be performed in public: the syllabus and assignments will be made open source at [parallel.olliepalmer.com](https://parallel.olliepalmer.com), and the course will culminate in a public exhibition (venue to be confirmed).

+## Syllabus

+If you've come here because you just want to copy/modify/look at parts of the syllabus, great!
+The syllabus itself is written in Markdown, and all of the pages can be found in the [/pages/](https://github.com/olliepalmer/parallel-worlds-course/tree/master/pages) folder.
+Dig in and see.
+Alternatively you can see the syllabus in a more user-readable format on the [course website itself](https://parallel.olliepalmer.com).

 ## Website